Tencent's WeChat makes content searchable on Google and Bing

 MIIT and Tencent did not immediately respond to requests for comment.

-WeChat content however, is not yet searchable on Baidu, China's dominant search engine, according to Reuters checks.
-Baidu didn't immidiately respond to a request for comment.
+WeChat content, however, is not yet searchable on Baidu, China's dominant search engine, according to Reuters checks.
+Baidu didn't immediately respond to a request for comment.